-This European Single Market Directive covers pressure equipment and assemblies with a maximum allowable pressure PS >0.5 bar.
-Adopted 29 May 1997; came into force 29 November 1999.
+These Regulations cover pressure equipment and assemblies with a maximum allowable pressure PS above 0.5 bar.

-- excluded pressure equipment and assemblies (specified in Schedule 1 to PER)
+- excluded pressure equipment and assemblies (specified in Schedule 1 to PE(S)R)

 - Pressure equipment – vessels, piping, safety accessories and pressure accessories.

-Where applicable, includes elements attached to pressurised parts such as flanges, nozzles, couplings, supports, lifting lugs etc.
+Where applicable, this includes elements attached to pressurised parts such as flanges, nozzles, couplings, supports, lifting lugs etc

 - Vessel - a housing designed and built to contain fluids under pressure.

-Includes its direct attachments up to the coupling point connecting it to other equipment.
-A vessel may be composed of more than one chamber.
+This includes its direct attachments up to the coupling point connecting it to other equipment.
+A vessel may be composed of more than one chamber

 - Piping - piping components intended for the transport of fluids when connected together for integration into a pressure system.

-Includes a pipe or system of pipes, tubing, fittings, expansion joints, hoses, or other pressure-bearing components as appropriate.
-Heat exchangers consisting of pipes for the purpose of cooling or heating air are considered as piping.
+This includes a pipe or system of pipes, tubing, fittings, expansion joints, hoses, or other pressure-bearing components as appropriate.
+Heat exchangers consisting of pipes for the purpose of cooling or heating air are considered as piping

-- Assemblies - several pieces of pressure equipment assembled by a manufacturer to constitute an integrated and functional whole.
+- Assembly - several pieces of pressure equipment assembled by a manufacturer to constitute an integrated and functional whole

 Note: The Regulations do not apply to the assembly of pressure equipment on the site and under the responsibility of the user, as in the case of industrial installations.
 In such cases, the Pressure Systems Safety Regulations 2000, which contain 'in use' provisions, will apply.

-SPVD is one of the 'New Approach' Directives that set out 'essential requirements' (for safety, for example), written in general terms, which must be met before products are placed on the market in the UK or elsewhere in the EC.
-European standards fill in the detail and are the main way for businesses to meet the 'essential requirements'.
-The Directives also say how manufacturers are to show that products meet the 'essential requirements'.
+SPV(S)R sets out 'essential requirements' (for example, for safety), written in general terms, which must be met before products are placed on the market in the UK.
+Standards fill in the detail and are the main way for businesses to meet the 'essential requirements'.
+The Regulations also say how manufacturers are to show that products meet the 'essential requirements'.

-Products meeting the requirements are to carry CE marking, which should mean that they can be supplied anywhere in the EC, provided they are safe.
+Products meeting the requirements are to be appropriately marked and carry the UKCA marking which should mean that they can be supplied in the UK, provided they are safe.

 Simple pressure vessels have the following characteristics or limitations:

-- intended to contain air or nitrogen at a gauge pressure >0.5 bar but less than or equal to 30 bar
+- intended to contain air or nitrogen at a gauge pressure above 0.5 bar but less than or equal to 30 bar

 - not intended to be exposed to flame

-- manufactured in series, ie more than one vessel of the same type is manufactured during a given period by the same continuous manufacturing processes, in accordance with a common design
+- manufactured in series, that is, more than one vessel of the same type is manufactured during a given period by the same continuous manufacturing processes, in accordance with a common design

 - of welded non-alloy steel or non-alloy aluminium construction or non-age hardening aluminium alloy